ICanBoogie/ActiveRecord/README.md

 ## Requirements

 The package requires PHP 5.3 or later and PDO.
-The package [icanboogie/prototype](https://packagist.org/packages/icanboogie/prototype) is also required.